-After months of back-and-forth, the Employment Rights Bill received Royal Assent on Thursday 18 December 2025 and became the Employment Rights Act.
+Following months of parliamentary ping-pong, the Employment Rights Bill received Royal Assent on Thursday 18 December 2025 – formally passing into law, and becoming the Employment Rights Act 2025.

-Bringing in what the government describes as “the biggest upgrade to workers’ rights in a generation" from 2026 - the significant changes will have a wide-ranging impact on businesses nationwide, and now is the time to take action.
+Paving the way for what the government describes as 'the biggest upgrade to workers' rights in a generation', the Act will start to have a significant and wide-ranging impact on businesses nationwide as early as April 2026 – and now is the time to take action.

 The Act introduces additions and amendments to existing legislation, including the Employment Rights Act 1996.
 These changes will be phased in over two years, with most updates scheduled for 2026 and 2027.

-There's a lot to digest, so we've broken it down into the key details, dates and what businesses can do now to prepare.
-Please share this guide with clients, contacts and anyone else you think would benefit from a handy overview.
+There's a lot to digest, so we've broken it down into the key details, dates and what businesses can do to prepare now.
+Please also feel free to share this guide with anyone else you feel would benefit from a handy overview.

-We will continue to provide guidance to share with clients at each stage to help colleagues and clients understand the new requirements and to help businesses prepare for the changes.
+We will continue to share guidance with our clients at every stage of the Act's implementation to help you understand the new requirements and prepare for the changes.

 Download the guide